lrx0014/MITM-Lab/README.md

 ## Lab Guide

-Download the Virtual Machine images for this lab: [Download Here](https://drive.google.com/drive/folders/1qfoB2r840WXnAG2EsF0gyGfLKoWyF8mM?usp=sharing)
+Download the Virtual Machine images for this lab: **[Download Here](https://drive.google.com/drive/folders/1qfoB2r840WXnAG2EsF0gyGfLKoWyF8mM?usp=sharing)**

-You can import them into your VMWare or VirtualBox, and then:
+You can import them into your VMWare or VirtualBox

+> **⚠️ when importing each image, please set their virtual network adapters to **Host-Only** mode to isolate them from the public network.

+and then, you can power up these VMs to start the lab environment.

 - On the **server node (Bob)**:
   - Launch the victim web app: